Courses Tied to UM’s 60th Anniversary of Integration

 Dr. Taylor feels Study USA is important to students because “it gives students a location-based learning experience where they’re actually in the environment as opposed to me just talking about it in class.
 They get to live the experience rather than just read or learn about it in a lecture.”

-Dr. Melina Valliant bleeds red and blue.
-After earning her undergraduate degree in Family Sciences from The University of Mississippi in 1988, she went on to earn both her MS and PhD in Exercise Science from The University of Mississippi, finishing her PhD in 2005 while beginning her career in teaching in 2004 as an adjunct professor.
-Dr. Valliant became an Assistant Professor at The University of Mississippi in 2007 and still currently holds this title.
+Dr. Melinda Valliant bleeds red and blue.
+After earning her undergraduate degree in Family Sciences from the University of Mississippi in 1988, she went on to earn both her MS and PhD in Exercise Science from UM, finishing her PhD in 2005 shortly after beginning her career in teaching in 2004 as an adjunct professor.
+Dr. Valliant became an Assistant Professor at University of Mississippi in 2007.
 Her previous work experience includes Chief Clinical Registered Dietitian and Outpatient Registered Dietitian at Baptist Memorial Hospital in North Mississippi.
-Dr. Valliant is certified as a specialist in Sports Dietetics and has served as a consultant to The University of Mississippi’s athletic department since May of 2004.
-During her tenure, she has also published numerous well-renowned abstracts and printed publications, as well as received highly regarded awards such as the Thomas A Crowe Outstanding Faculty Award (2008), the Mississippi Dietetic Educator of the Year (2008), Community Service Award from the Oxford-Lafayette Chamber of Commerce (2007), and “Top 40 under 40” Mississippi Business Journal (2005).
+Dr. Valliant is certified as a specialist in Sports Dietetics and has served as a consultant to University of Mississippi’s athletic department since May 2004.
+During her tenure, she has also published numerous well-renowned abstracts and printed publications, as well as received highly regarded awards such as the Thomas A Crowe Outstanding Faculty Award (2008); the Mississippi Dietetic Educator of the Year (2008); Community Service Award from the Oxford-Lafayette Chamber of Commerce (2007); and “Top 40 under 40” from the Mississippi Business Journal (2005).

 Dr. Valliant is thrilled to expand students’ horizons beyond classroom learning and says she “always enjoys seeing these students excited about encounters with professionals and about the information they learn.”